morales-felix/Qatar-2022-FIFA-World-Cup-simulation/README.md

 As a fun project that can develop some code for an upcoming personal project, I undertook this simulation to fill out some World Cup bracket challenges.

-It is heavily based upon Elo ratings found on https://eloratings.net as a measure of relative team strength and to update such measure as each simulated game is played.
+It is heavily based upon Elo ratings found on https://eloratings.net as a measure of relative team strength and to update this team strength measure every time a simulated game is played.
 Code to implement the Elo rating system is based on FiveThirtyEight's NFL forecasting game (https://github.com/tulachin/nfl-elo-game).

 Notes on Elo implementation: